data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 **Hugo:**
 So yeah... let's jump into - into Dask DataFrames (opens notebook two at `localhost`).
 So of course we write here that in the last exercise we used Dask Delayed to parallelize loading multiple csv files into a Pandas DataFrame.
 We're not - we - we haven't done that but you can definitely go through and have a look at that - but I think perhaps even more immediately relevant for a data science crowd and an analytics crowd is - which is what I see here from the reasons people - people have joined - is jumping into Dask DataFrames, and as I said before a Dask dataframe really feels like a Pandas dataframe, but internally it's composed of many different - different dataframes.
 This is one - one way to think about it, that we have all these Pandas dataframes and the collection of them is a Dask dataframe - and as we saw before they're partitioned.
 We saw when we loaded the taxi dataset in the Dask dataframe was 127 partitions right?
 Where each partition was a normal Panda - Pandas dataframe and they can live on disk as they did, early in the first example - Dask in action - or they can live on other machines as when I spun up a coiled cluster and and did it on - on AWS.

-um something i love about darth's data frames i mean i ran about this all the time um it's how it's the pandas api and and matt matt rocklin actually um uh has a post on on the blog called a brief history of dusk in which he talks about the technical goals of us but also talks about a social goal of task which in matt's words is to invent nothing he wanted and the team wanted um the dusk api to be as comfortable um and familiar for users as possible and that's something i really appreciate about it so um we see we have element element uh wires on operations we have the our favorite row eyes selections we have loc we have the common aggregations we saw group buyers before we have is-ins we have date time string accessors um oh james we forgot to i forgot to edit this and i it should be grouped by i don't know what what a fruit buy is but that's something um we'll make sure the next iteration to to get right at least we've got it right there and in the code um but have a look at the dash data frame api docs to check out what's happening um and a lot of the time dash data frames can serve as drop in replacements for pandas data frames the one thing that i just want to make clear as i did before um is that you need to call compute
+Something I love about Dask's dataframes - I mean I rant about this all the time - it's how... it's the Pandas API and - and Matt -Matt Rocklin actually has a post on - on the blog called "A brief history of Dask" in which he talks about the technical goals of Dask but also talks about a social goal of Dask which in Matt's words is to "invent nothing"; he wanted and the team wanted the Dask API to be as comfortable and familiar for users as possible and that's something  really appreciate about it.

+So we see we have element - *elementwise operations*, we have the - our favorite - *row-wise selections*, we have *loc*, we have the *common aggregations*, we saw *groupby*s before, we have *is in*s, we have *datetime string accessors*.
+Oh James!
+We forgot to - I forgot to edit this and I -it should be *groupby* - I don't know what - what a *fruitby* is but that's something... we'll make sure the next iteration to - to get it right; at least we've got it right there and in the code but have a look at the Dask dataframe API docs to check out what's happening and a lot of the time Dask dataframes can serve as drop in replacements for Pandas dataframes. the one thing that i just want to make clear as i did before um is that you need to call compute